noxuz/Robotics_Nanodegree/README.md

-# Final project from the Robotics Software Engineering program at Udacity
+# Robotics Software Engineering program at Udacity
-It consists of a mobile robot performing autonomous navigation, localizing itself with the acml algorithm, in a map generated with the help of the gmapping ROS package.
+ROS simualtion final project, consists of a mobile robot performing autonomous navigation, localizing itself with the acml algorithm, in a map generated with the help of the gmapping ROS package.

 The robot is targeted to pick an object in a location on the map dictated by the pick_objects package, and then dropping it at a defined location, the visualization is performed by the add_makers package which subscribes to the amcl_pose topic and detects whenever the robot has reached the pickup and drop off locations in order to show a cube marker accordingly.